aashiqui2/Java-Practice-Programs/4.Basic Programs/Questions.md

 Problem: [338.
 Counting Bits](https://leetcode.com/problems/counting-bits/description/)

 32. Write a program to find the triplet sum of a given number?

-33. Write a program to find the binary to decimal and decimal to binary?
+33. Write a program to check the perfect Number ot not?

-34.
+34. Write a program to print the  Prime Factor of a number?